raguiar2/create-node-backend/README.md

 });
 ```

-create-node-project starts off with a `routes/user.js` file that assumes you have a table called `users` in your postgres database.
+create-node-backend starts off with a `routes/user.js` file that assumes you have a table called `users` in your postgres database.
 This is not required for setup, but the route will not work without it.

 To start the project, `cd` into your target directory and run `node app.js` or `npm start`.
 You can also run it with `nodemon app.js`